The U.K. Holds Another Election To Determine Brexit And Britain's Future

 Jeremy Corbyn, leader of the opposition Labour Party, the second largest in Parliament, has refused to take a side on Brexit.
 Corbyn says he will renegotiate a withdrawal agreement with the EU and then hold another referendum where Britons can vote for his deal or to stay in the EU.

-The Liberal Democrats, the fourth-largest party in Parliament, are running on a platform to stop Brexit and stay in the EU.
+The Liberal Democrats, the fourth-largest party in Parliament, are running on a platform to stop Brexit and keep the country in the EU.

 The third-largest party, the Scottish National Party, strongly opposes Brexit as well (more on Scotland below).